 Most of us have those people in our lives that, at one point or another, we have to let go of having a relationship with.
 This is not done to fit an echo chamber standard, mind you, but rather for self-preservation.
 This happens regardless of how close they are to us or how much we love them or want the relationship to work.
-But for those of us who find ourselves having to cull people we also have to face the hurdles of that strict excommunication.
-Here I want to outline why there is reason to cut and run; not out of spite or even anger, but out of self-preservation for our own welfare.
-These people are not just manipulative, they are actually dangerous.
+But for those of us who find ourselves having to cull people from our social sphere, we also have to face the hurdles of that strict excommunication.
+Here I want to outline why there is a reason to cut and run; not out of spite or even anger, but out of self-preservation for our own welfare.
+Some people are not just manipulative and disruptive to life, they are actually dangerous.

 This is important because all of the people I’ve let go of label their constant victimization and prolonged bitching about their situation and how it is the fault and responsibility of everyone but themselves to fix it.
 These people I speak of are manipulators, filled to the brim with conceit and constantly need affirmations as to how important they are to us.
 Those affirmations come at a price for those who give them, one that is not repaid in kindness or reciprocity but in vindictive statements like, ‘It is not enough’ because it never, to them, is.
 These are the takers that absorb our money or goods and time, as they reflect on other people’s successes like jealous, hungry pigs.
 They are devoid of any detail and extrapolate even minor successes of yours or others as grandiose things that displace them from a relationship.
 Your success should mean their success so it is ‘fair’ – at least in their narrative.
 In reality, they’re trying to slit-purse you, or anyone they can really, for a taste of hard earned labors they had no investment in.
 They feel entitled and, if you say that you love them, that means they should be allowed to feed from that — they will leverage all that guilt onto you to make it so.
 These are the dangerous feelings of the entitled undeserved that shelter in your good graces and love.
 They entrap people to provide aid whenever a person will fall prey to their tales of miseries and siren song of guilt and responsibility.